andreas-grimm/GD-BASIC/doc/BASIC.md

 ## Statements

-###### JASIC Syntax
-Each statement is on its own line.
-Optionally, a line may have a label before the statement.
-A label is a name that ends with a colon:

-    <label> <comment | assignment | command>

-Example:

-    foo:
-        print "This is an example"

 ###### BASIC Syntax
 Each statement is on its own line.
 It starts with an integer number, which is increasing for each following line.
 Duplicates of the line numbers is not allowed.
 The structure of a statement is: